markfulton3/hztl-nextjs-pdf-to-text/README.md

 # NextJS PDF to Text
 Have you ever wanted to convert a pdf to text to be used on the web?
-This is a quick little utility using react-pdf to convert to a page.
+This is a quick little utility using react-pdf to convert a pdf file to a page.

 ## To run this from your local: